saishyam43-oss/Ravenstack_Saas_Analytics_Dashboard/README.md

 </p>

 ### Key Insights
-- Acquisition efficiency remains strong (Quick Ratio > 3.0) but has normalized with scale
+- **Efficient but peaking acquisition:** Quick Ratio remains strong (>3.0) but has normalized as scale increased, suggesting diminishing marginal returns from acquisition alone.
-- **66% lifetime account attrition** structurally limits compounding growth
+- **High lifetime account attrition (≈66%):** A majority of acquired accounts eventually exit, preventing acquisition-led growth from compounding into durable value.
-- Revenue is increasingly concentrated among a small set of Enterprise customers
+- **Revenue concentration risk:** A disproportionate share of revenue is driven by a small subset of Enterprise customers, increasing downside exposure.
-- Enterprise accounts generate significantly higher revenue per interaction
+- **Asymmetric value creation:** Enterprise accounts generate significantly higher revenue per interaction, indicating that not all customers contribute equally to growth quality.

 ### Executive Takeaway
 Growth is **efficient but fragile**.
 Without retention improvements and customer mix rebalancing, continued acquisition will amplify churn faster than durable value.